pingcap/docs/FAQ.md

 #### How to delete the monitoring data of a cluster node that is offline?

-The offline node usually refers to the TiKV node.
+The offline node usually indicates the TiKV node.
 You can determine whether the offline process is finished by the pd-ctl or the monitor.
 After the node is offline, perform the following steps:

 1. Manually stop the relevant services on the offline node.
 2. Delete the `node_exporter` data of the corresponding node from the Prometheus configuration file.